rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

      -- If no stable pointer to retrieve the tree is included

-     The full tree diagram of the module can be generated using, e.g., the "pyang" tool.
+     The full tree diagram of the module can be generated using, e.g., the 'pyang' tool.
 That tree is not included here because it is too long (Section 3.4 of [RFCAAAA]).
 Instead, subtrees are provided for the reader's convenience.